-While we consider the tribal self-determination policy to be the most successful Indian policy ever adopted by the United States, the lack of full Federal compliance with 106(a)(2) of the act, which entitles tribal contractors to be paid for their reasonable contract support costs continues to be an obstacle to successful implementation of that policy.
+While we consider the tribal self-determination policy to be the most successful Indian policy ever adopted by the United States, the lack of full Federal compliance with 106(a)(2) of the act, which entitles tribal contractors to be paid for their reasonable contract support costs continues to be an obstacle to successful implementatract support funding.

 In our written statement, we discuss a number of factors that have contributed to the problem and to which we will continue in fiscal year 2000, unless we work together to develop a reasonable solution in due time constraints.
-I will limit my remarks to explaining a possible solution to address the present funding crisis in contract support funding.
+I will limit my remarks to explaining a possible solution to address the present funding crisis in con-